 Not All MOUs Are Created Equal

-Five MOU draft texts—for Kenya, Liberia, Mozambique, Rwanda, and Uganda—provide details on annual funding commitments that are not available in the U.S. State Department press releases announcing the deals.
+Eight MOU draft texts—for Cameroon, Ethiopia, Kenya, Liberia, Mozambique, Nigeria, Rwanda, and Uganda—provide details on annual funding commitments that are not available in the U.S. State Department press releases announcing the deals.
 For each, the cofinancing expectations increase by year relative to a 2025 baseline, with the U.S. contributions decreasing correspondingly.

 Liberia's coinvestment packages are similarly volatile, dropping 35% from 2028 to 2029 before elevating once again in the agreement's final year.
 Kenya, conversely, expects to see a more substantive rise in its annual investment by the end of the MOU, growing $135 million from its 2026 contribution.
 The rationale for these annual fluctuations is unclear.